 Buying options with an expiration date that is a couple of weeks out and deeper in the money is one of the more beneficial ways to make money because there is intrinsic value in the contract.
 For example, if I bought a $30 call on $NIO, and the stock trades at 40.00 – I have 10.00 of “intrinsic value.”
 There is also more time value if I purchase a few extra weeks.

 Investors are usually willing to pay a higher premium price for a further-out expiration.
 It’s just “safer” and gives more breathing room for the trade to work out.

 Just like in real life, time allows time to reach your goals.
 To learn more about options, take our options course.

-Monitor your call or put option by looking at the chart of the option.
+You can monitor your call or put in an option by looking at the chart of the option.
 Looking at the stock chart is not enough for most options traders.
 If you’ve never seen a call or put chart, ask yourself why!?
-Then make sure you get a platform that shows the candlestick chart of an option.
+Then, ensure you get a platform that shows the candlestick chart of an option.